Zolko-123/FreeCAD_Assembly4/TUTORIAL1.md

 * The axis is designed in FreeCAD with the PartDesign workbench
 * The bearings are imported from a STEP file

-It is supposed that you have read the [basic instructions](INSTRUCTIONS.md) and that the Assembly4 workbench has been installed before.
-It is also supposed that you have basic knowledge of FreeCAD, especially the _PartDesign_ workbench.

 ### Prerequisites

-It is assumed that you have read the [basic instructions](INSTRUCTIONS.md) and that the Assembly4 workbench has been previously installed.
+It is assumed that you have read the [Assembly4 instructions](INSTRUCTIONS.md) and that the Assembly4 workbench has been previously installed.
 It is also assumed that you have basic knowledge of FreeCAD, especially the _PartDesign_ workbench.

+Download the STEP file [`bearing_20x37x9.stp`](Resources/parts/bearing_20x37x9.stp ) (direct link to [`bearing_20x37x9.stp`](https://github.com/Zolko-123/FreeCAD_Assembly4/raw/master/Resources/parts/bearing_20x37x9.stp)) to your local hard drive.

 ## Toolbar and Menu